jpb06/dev-friends-starter/README.md

 ## :zap: So what is this about?

 Your new boss comes at your desk today.
 He says there is a lot of devs in the team right now, and each one of them is assigned to a squad.
-But he cannot keep up with who is is which squad.
+But he cannot keep up with who is in which squad.

 He wants you to make an app allowing him to see developers and filter them by squad.
+Then, once you're done, he may come back to ask you for something extra: the ability to move a dev to another squad.

 ## :zap: Alright, where's the data, boss?